 It is recommended that you complete the business / market research project before you proceed with this project.

 What is next?

-Once this project is complete, start with the writing of your?startup?business strategic plan project?to assist you in writing your business plan.
+Once this project is complete, start with the writing of your startup strategic plan project to assist you in writing your business plan.